 These development criteria depend on the zoning district.
 The zoning district can be found by following the steps outlined above in Question 1.

 - Where can I find a copy of the Zoning Code?

 The Jacksonville Zoning Code is Chapter 656 of the City of Jacksonville Ordinance Code.
 An online copy can found by accessing the Municode website and by searching for Chapter 656.
 Copies for purchase can be obtained through Municode.
 Link to the City of Jacksonville Code of Ordinances.

 - I am considering rezoning, or changing the use of my property.
 What do I need to do?

-Forms are available at Planning and Development Applications.
+Forms are available at Planning and Development Department by calling (904) 255-7865.
 Prior to filling out and submitting forms it is recommended that you consult with Planning Department staff and schedule a pre-application meeting.
 A Certificate of Use application is required for any change in the use of a property. (back to top)

 - Where can I find applications online?
 Can they also be downloaded and turned in online?

 All City of Jacksonville Zoning Applications are available at Planning and Development Department by calling (904) 255-7865.
 Currently forms are not available for download.

 The City of Jacksonville is committed to making its website compliant with all state, local, and federal laws, as well as accessible to as many people as possible.
 The City is currently developing a procedure to make all documents posted ADA accessible.
 In the meantime, public records that are not currently accessible will not be posted to the City’s website but remain available pursuant to a public records request.
 To submit a public records request online visit MyJax

 I need a letter that confirms the Zoning on my Property.
 What do I need to do?